ONSdigital/Statistical-Method-Specifications/MoR_methodological_spec.md

  target variable in a given imputation class.

-Matched pairs must be found using cleaned responses and non-zero (unless chosen otherwise) data for both the target and predictive periods and within the same imputation class.
-When required, the user can include zeros when finding matched pairs for forwards and backwards imputation.
+Matched pairs must be found using cleaned responses and non-zero (unless necessary) data for both the target and predictive periods and within the same imputation class.
+ It is best practice to exclude zeros when finding matched pairs however, if the input data set has a high prevalence of zeros in the target variable, then the user can choose to include zeros when finding matched pairs for forwards and backwards imputation.
+This includes zeros in either the target variable or predictive variable, or both.

 The method ends only when either there are no more missing values within the target variable or no more values can be imputed.
 The